Cancer Research UK logo.

 High grade dysplasia

-The main treatment is endoscopic surgery to remove the lining of your stomach.
-You have the abnormal areas in the lining of your stomach removed through a tube called an endoscope.
+The main treatment is via an endoscope to remove the abnormal cells from the lining of the stomach.
 You might have an endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD).

 Stage 1